-On July 29, 2010, our Board of Directors authorized a \$500,000 stock repurchase program.
-Our Board of Directors increased the stock repurchase authorization by \$250,000 to \$750,000 on October 20, 2010.
-In order to enable us to facilitate, on a more timely and cost efficient basis, the repurchase of a substantial number of our shares pursuant to that stock repurchase authorization, on August 26, 2010, we entered into an agreement with a third party investment bank to implement an accelerated stock repurchase (ASR) program to repurchase \$300,000 of common stock.
-Under the ASR, we paid \$300,000 on August 27, 2010 from cash on hand and available liquidity, including funds borrowed by us under our new amended and restated \$750,000 credit facility.
+On October 20, 2010, our Board of Directors increased our stock repurchase authorization to \$750,000.
+In order to enable us to facilitate, on a more timely and cost efficient basis, the repurchase of a substantial number of our shares pursuant to that stock repurchase authorization we entered into agreements with a third party investment bank to implement an accelerated stock repurchase (ASR) program.
+We entered into an ASR on February 24, 2011 to repurchase \$150,000 of common stock.
+Under the ASR, we paid \$150,000 from cash on hand and available liquidity, including funds borrowed by us under our credit facility.
 The ASR program was recorded as two transactions allocated between the initial purchase of treasury stock and a forward contract indexed to our common stock.
-The initial delivery of 6.0 million treasury shares was recorded at \$175,066, the market value at the date of the transaction.
-We received an additional 750,000 shares under the ASR on September 23, 2010, which were recorded at \$23,511, which represented the market value on that date.
-During the third quarter of 2010, in total, we repurchased 6,750,000 shares under the ASR.
-The actual number of shares that we will repurchase under the ASR will be determined based on a discount to the daily volume-weighted average prices of our common stock over the course of the calculation period.
-The calculation period is scheduled to extend for approximately six months, but it may conclude earlier at our bank's option.
-If the actual number of shares repurchased exceeds the number of shares initially delivered, we will receive a number of additional shares equal to such excess following conclusion of the calculation period.
+Upon signing the February 24, 2011 ASR we received the initial delivery of 3,759,398 shares which was recorded at \$135,860, the market value at the date of the transaction and recorded \$14,140 as a forward contract indexed to our common stock.
+If the actual number of shares initially delivered, we will receive a number of additional shares equal to such excess following conclusion of the calculation period.
 If the actual number of shares repurchased is less than the number of shares initially delivered, we will be required, at election, to either (1) deliver a number of shares approximately equal to the difference or (2) make a cash payment equal to the value of such shares, in either case following conclusion of the calculation period.
 Our banker has purchased and will continue to trade shares of our common stock in the open market over the life of the ASR.
 The treasury shares will result in an immediate reduction of shares on our statement of financial position and in our EPS calculation.
 While the ASR is in effect, we will generally not be permitted to repurchase our common stock in the open market.